rtenacity/rtenacity.github.io/content/posts/free-will-regression/index.md

   $$\boldsymbol{\beta}^{(t+1)} = \boldsymbol{\beta}^{(t)} + \frac{\alpha}{n} \mathbf{X}^T (\mathbf{y} - \mathbf{X} \boldsymbol{\beta}^{(t)})$$

 We can repeat this process until the model converges to a minimum loss.
+This is an iterative process, and the model will not always converge to the same solution every time.
+The learning rate $\alpha$ and number of iterations can affect the final solution.

 ### Free Will and Regression
 There's a pretty interesting correlation between these methods of solving linear regression and some ideas relating to the problem of free will.
 There's a direct correlation between hard determinism (the idea that the universe is pre-determined and you have no individual free will) and the least squares solution to regression.
 Notice how the least squares solution is an exact, precise computation, giving an exact answer every time.
 This is  similar to the idea that we follow pre-determined paths to an end result, an idea that comes from hard determinism.